huytdps13400/react-native-sms-retriever-nitro-module/README.md

 ### Android Setup

-The library uses autolinking, so no additional setup is required for React Native 0.60+.
+The library uses autolinking, so no additional setup is required for React Native 0.76+.

-For React Native < 0.60, you may need to manually link the library.

 ## Usage